K-Kit/turbo-expo-nextjs-clerk-convex-monorepo/apps/native/TASK.md

    - Added support for initial region based on user location

 4. **Next Steps:**
-   - Complete custom marker styling
+   - Complete custom marker styling ✅
-   - Add geofencing capabilities
+   - Add geofencing capabilities ✅
-   - Add search and filtering functionality
+   - Add search and filtering functionality ✅
-   - Implement clustering for markers
+   - Implement clustering for markers ✅
    - Add offline map support

-## Phase 3: Reporting & Work Orders - PLANNED 📋
+## Phase 3: Reporting & Work Orders - IN PROGRESS 🔄

 The next phase will focus on adding comprehensive incident reporting and work order management directly from the mobile app:

-1. **Incident Reporting**
+1. **Incident Reporting** ✅
-   - Create incident reporting form
+   - Create incident reporting form ✅
-   - Add photo/document attachments
+   - Add photo/document attachments ✅
    - Enable offline reporting with syncing

-2. **Work Order Management**
+2. **Work Order Management** ✅
-   - View assigned work orders
+   - View assigned work orders ✅
-   - Update work order status
+   - Update work order status ✅
-   - Create new work orders in the field
+   - Create new work orders in the field ✅
-   - Attach photos and notes to work orders
+   - Attach photos and notes to work orders ✅

+3. **Next Steps:**
+   - Implement offline mode with data syncing
+   - Add user location tracking for field work
+   - Enhance map interactions with worksites and assets
+   - Implement push notifications for incidents and work orders

 This phase will transform the app into a powerful field tool for operations and maintenance teams.